k0d3d/node-gypsi/README.md

 ## Prerequisites
 * Monit - Download and Install [Monit](https://bitbucket.org/tildeslash/monit/) - Make sure `monit` is installed.
 * Node.js - Download and Install [Node.js](http://www.nodejs.org/download/).
 You can also follow [this gist](https://gist.github.com/isaacs/579814) for a quick and easy way to install Node.js and npm
+*

+## TODO
+* Manage Projects ; would like to have applications and services reordered, removed, viewed etc
+* Add Execs; users can add commands as coApps eg. redis-server
+* MONIT Integration.
+* Communicate and Send Mssgs to running processes.

 ## More Information
 * [@pinkybrayne](http://www.twitter.net/pinkybrayne)